EyasuTeshome/shifttracker/interview-prep/what-makes-a-compelling-about.md

 However, all you need in order to create a fantastic About Me is are those three elements: your elevator pitch, your stack, and a short call to action.

-Take 10 minutes to write an elevator pitch and general call to action, and then copy/paste your stack into your About Me.
+Take 10 minutes to write an elevator pitch and general call to action, and then copy/paste your stack into your About section.

+**To edit the About section, click on Add profile section and select Add about from the Core menu options.**

 ------